Icinga/icinga2/doc/2-getting-started.md

     }

 This defines the host `localhost`.
-The `import` keyword is used to import the `linux-server` template which takes care of setting up the host check command.
+The `import` keyword is used to import the `generic-host` template which takes care of setting up the host check command.

 The `vars` attribute can be used to define custom attributes which are available